A Glimpse at 19th Century Commerce and Consumers in the Golden State

 The explosion of commerce after the Gold Rush also led to California’s first-in-the-nation trademark law and a fascinating collection of product labels and logos registered with the Secretary of State.

-Goods ranging from cigars and champagne to peaches and patent medicines contained labels with beautiful artwork depicting the California landscape, ports, Native Americans, and iconic images of the new state — grizzly bears, gold miners, Minerva, the Capitol dome, and colorful produce.
+Goods ranging from cigars and champagne to peaches and patent medicines contained labels with detailed artwork depicting the California landscape, ports, stereotypical colonial images of Native Americans (it should be noted that the depictions of Native Americans in trademarks and other media in the colonial period were harmful and inaccurate - visit the page for more information), and iconic images of the new state — grizzly bears, gold miners, Minerva, the Capitol dome, and colorful produce.

 These images and more are showcased in a newly digitized collection of 3,940 trademark applications filed with the Secretary of State between 1861 and 1900.
 The originals are held by the State Archives and their digitization was made possible through a grant from the National Archives' National Historical Publications and Records Commission (NHPRC) with assistance from the Friends of the California Archives.
 These "Old Series Trademarks" provide a colorful glimpse of commerce and consumer goods in the Golden State at a time when the industrial revolution and transcontinental railroad brought transformative change and expansive new markets for products from California farms, vineyards, and factories.

 California’s ground-breaking Trademark Registration Act of 1863 allowed businesses to register images and labels for any product with the Secretary of State and made it unlawful for others, without consent, to use the same trademarked items to sell similar or counterfeit goods.
 An 1861 law allowed registration of brands on certain beverage bottles.